nwatters01/multipuzzles/README.md

 ## To-Do

-1. Consider more kinds of warpings.
+1. Figure out how to prevent multiple unintended solutions.
+2. Prevent wibbles from self-intersecting.
-2. Consider adding some pressure to prevent the piece from collapsing when snapping together.
+3. Consider adding some pressure to prevent the piece from collapsing when snapping together.
-3. Make arrangements that decompose the puzzle into multiple connected components.
-4. Add edge wibbles.